General English Literature at Hunter College

 Bachelor’s Degree Overall Quality & Other Notable Rankings

-How Much Do English Graduates from CCNY Make?
+How Much Do English Graduates from Hunter Make?

-The median salary of English students who receive their bachelor's degree at CCNY is $28,019.
-This is 1% higher than $27,744, which is the national average for all English bachelor's degree recipients.
+The median salary of English students who receive their bachelor's degree at Hunter is $30,382.
+This is great news for graduates of the program, since this figure is 10% higher than the national average of $27,744 for all English bachelor's degree recipients.

-Take a look at the following statistics related to the make-up of the English majors at The City College of New York.
+Take a look at the following statistics related to the make-up of the English majors at Hunter College.

-The following table and chart show the race/ethnicity for students who recently graduated from The City College of New York with a bachelor's in English.
+The following table and chart show the race/ethnicity for students who recently graduated from Hunter College with a bachelor's in English.